archlinux/archinstall/docs/index.rst

 ================================

 | **python-archinstall** *(or, archinstall for short)* is a helper library to install Arch Linux and manage services, packages and other things.
-| It comes packaged with different installers *(shopped as scripts)*, such as _guided and _automated installer that can be run as _Python modules.
+| It comes packaged with different pre-configured installers, such as the `installing.guided`_ installer.
 |
 | Here's a `demo <https://www.youtube.com/watch?v=9Xt7X_Iqg6E>`_ using the guided installer.